Nokia fan? You're promised something 'awesome' next month

 HMD Global's Sarvikas didn't explicitly reveal what the company has in store for MWC -- HMD Global did not immediately respond to a request for comment -- but the company will have to pull out the big guns for Nokia's showing to rival Samsung.

 Even if HMD Global does unveil a smart home device, we still expect to see new Nokia-branded phones as well.
-It was discovered recent Nokia 5 camera update includes the names of several unannounced Nokia model names, including the Nokia 1, 4, 7 Plus and 9.
-We don't know much about these phones but we may hear more come MWC.
+It was discovered that the recent Nokia 5 camera update includes the names of several unannounced Nokia model names, including the Nokia 1, 4, 7 Plus and 9.
+We don't know much about these phones, but we may hear more come MWC.

-There's also a chance HMD will revamp some of last year's Nokia models, similar to how it recently announced the 2018 version of the Nokia 6.
+There's also a chance HMD will revamp some of last year's Nokia models, similarly to how it recently announced the 2018 version of the Nokia 6.

 So if you're a fan of Nokia's brand, be sure to stay tuned to CNET as we cover MWC next month.